Authentication

 Add token as part of header

 Adding a bearer token as part of the header is the recommended and standard practice for bearer token authentication in HTTP requests.
-Bearer tokens are typically included in the Authorization header of the request.
+Bearer tokens are typically included in the request’s Authorization header.
 Here's how you can do it:

 GET /api/resource HTTP/1.1